joelparkerhenderson/wordbooks/pages/work-for-hire-agreement/index.md

 # Work-for-hire agreement

 A work-for-hire agreement is a type of legal contract that outlines the terms of a creative work or project that is commissioned by one party to be completed by another party, typically a freelancer or independent contractor.
 The agreement specifies that the work produced is owned by the hiring party, rather than the individual or company who created it.

-The purpose is to ensure that the hiring party has full control over the resulting work, including ownership of any intellectual property rights, such as copyrights, patents, or trademarks.
-It is often used when a company needs a specific project completed, such as a software development project, a marketing campaign, or a graphic design project.
+The agreement is often used when a company needs a specific project completed, such as a software development project, a marketing campaign, or a graphic design project.

-Key elements of a work-for-hire agreement include:
+Typical aspects:

 * Identification of the parties involved: the names, contact information, and any other relevant details.

 * Scope of work: the specific work or project that the contractor is being hired to complete, including any specifications or requirements.

-* Compensation: the payment terms for the project, including the amount of compensation, payment schedule, and any other details related to payment.
+* Compensation: the payment terms for the project, including the amount of compensation, payment schedule, and other details.

 * Ownership of intellectual property: who will own the rights to the work produced, including any copyrights, patents, or trademarks.